2025 Event Accessibility Guide: Planning Accessible Events

 Hosting accessible events not only provides people with disabilities an equal opportunity to participate in the event, but also minimizes their need to request special event accommodations.
 In addition, the Americans with Disabilities Act (ADA) requires that all public events, conferences, and meetings, be accessible.
 So, it is mandatory for event planners hosting those types of events to have ADA compliance for events.

 II.
-Best Practices for Planning Accessible Events in 2024
+Best Practices for Planning Accessible Events in 2025

 Organizing an accessible event that welcomes everyone might seem intimidating at first, but following some easy event accessibility guidelines will ensure a smooth process.
-To aid you in this endeavour, here is a list of best practices for organizing an event that caters to every attendee.
+To aid you in this endeavor, here is a list of best practices for organizing an event that caters to every attendee.

 It can be hard to think about how to make events more accessible when you have a million other things on your mind during the planning process.
 Don't wait until the last minute.
 Start as early as possible to ensure that all aspects of your event are accessible.